Catholics Affirm Sola Scriptura

 example, which books belong in the Bible in the first place!

-which doctrines counts as “essential” teachings of the faith.
+Or, which doctrines count as “essential” teachings of the faith.

 The validity of a “Youth Pastor,” or any other